rts-cmk-wu07/wu07-terminsprove-cookieman2002/README.md

 yarn add feather-icons-react
 ```
 ### react
-I am using react is a framework that has been used in my Framework since its the primary library we have been teach in so its the framework i feel most comfortable with.
-I could have used angulars framework since i have worked with it before but it would have taken more time since its not something i'm really comfortable with.
+I am using `react` is a framework that has been used in my framework since its the primary library we have been teach in so its the framework i feel most comfortable with.
+I could have used `angular`'s framework since i have worked with it before but it would have taken more time since its not something i'm really comfortable with.

 this how you install
 ```bash